 Let’s start with the fact that cloud computing is growing exponentially.
 Businesses are continually migrating from traditional data centers and inefficient physical servers to innovative cloud technologies and microservices architectures.
 What are the key factors driving businesses to build or migrate their architectures to the cloud?
-Based on a recent survey we highlighted 4 benefits of cloud computing that are considered to be vital for most businesses.
+Based on a recent survey we highlighted the main benefits of cloud computing that are vital for most businesses.

-To start with, it's worth saying that both - Serverless and Docker point out an architecture that is designed for future changes, and for leveraging the latest tech innovations in cloud computing.
+To start, it's worth saying that both Serverless and Docker point out an architecture that is designed for future changes and for leveraging the latest tech innovations in cloud computing.
 While many people often talk about Serverless computing vs. Docker containers, the two have very little in common.
 That is because both technologies aren’t the same thing and serve a different purpose.
 First, let’s go over some common points:

 - Minimum overhead